Journal Entry: Wednesday 13th May 2009

 As I write this I realise why I am keeping this journal: Because this is what it is about, coming to terms, understanding, not being afraid.

-The reason, I believe, is because I know that the more and more we do things apart, the more I will break away and eventually I won’t love Rich any more.
+The reason, I believe, is because I know that the more and more we do things apart, the more I will break away and eventually I won’t love Danny any more.

 Even now his insecurities about his looks and the way he constantly puts himself down get on my nerves.
 I don’t want to keep reassuring him; I begrudge reassuring him, why should I?
 He put me down so badly and I have had to pick myself back up; I don’t owe him anything.